 Cuban Convertible Pesos (CUC)

 What is CUC: As a visitor to Cuba, the Cuban Convertible Peso (CUC) is the currency which you will most widely use while in Cuban territory.
-CUC is not an international currency, but as of 14/03/11 is valued (neutral rate) at 1.00 against the US Dollar.
-Buying/selling rates in Cuban financial institutions make the actual value for all non-commercial transactions and exchanges closer to 1.02 USD.
+CUC is not an international currency, but is pegged (neutral rate) at 1.00 against the US Dollar.
+Buying/selling rates in Cuban financial institutions make the actual value for all non-commercial transactions and exchanges closer to 1.03 USD.

 Cuban Convertible Pesos (CUC) Denominations